 The Imperial Yangtze

 Starting in Beijing, you'll explore historical imperial treasures such as the Forbidden City, Great Wall and the famed Summer Palace.
-Visit Xi'an, home of the Terracotta Warriors and a facinating walled city and then fly to Chongqing - considered perhaps the largest city in the world in terms of population.
+Visit Xi'an, home of the Terracotta Warriors and a fascinating walled city and then fly to Chongqing - considered perhaps the largest city in the world in terms of population.

-Glorious scenery is enjoyed as you pass through the impressive and wildly beautiful Three Gorges eventually arriving at the engineering marvel of the Three Gorges Dam.
+Glorious scenery is enjoyed as you pass through the impressive and wildly beautiful Three Gorges, eventually arriving at the engineering marvel of the Three Gorges Dam.
 Pass through the locks at the dam before reaching Yichang where you connect by high speed train to Shanghai.

-Day 1: Arrive Beijing Upon your arrival at the Beijing airport, you will be met and transferred to your hotel.
+Day 1: Beijing Upon your arrival at the Beijing airport, you will be met and transferred to your hotel.
 The rest of the day is at leisure.

 Day 2: Beijing First on your tour this morning will be a visit to the Temple of Heaven, where Emperors of the Ming and Qing dynasties used to attend annual ceremonies of prayer for a good harvest.
 You might also see some of the local people doing their morning exercises in the park outside the complex (weather permitting).
 Afterwards continue to Tiananmen Square, the largest city square in the world and spiritual heart of China.
 Here, you'll walk through the Tiananmen Gate into the Forbidden City, which houses the Imperial palace from the Ming and Qing dynasties and is one of the grandest palace complexes that remain today.
 Continue to the enchanting Summer Palace, the imperial summer resort of the Qing dynasty, located on the northwestern outskirts of the City.
-Included in the tour will be a 15-minute boat ride on the lake set in the middle of the magnificent gardens.
+Included in the tour will be a 15 minute boat ride on the lake set in the middle of the magnificent gardens.

 Day 3: Beijing Today's full day tour starts with a 1.5 hour drive to the magnificent Great Wall, the longest wall in the world that stretches around 6,700 km and was built over 2,000 years ago.
 Travel by cable car to the Mutianyu section of the wall, where you can walk along the ramparts and enjoy the gorgeous views as well as be amazed by the incredible construction of the wall itself.

-Lunch will be provided at a restaurant nearby, before you continue to the Chang Tomb, the largest and best preserved of the 13 tombs near Beijing.
+Lunch will be provided at a restaurant nearby before you continue to the Chang Tomb, the largest and best preserved of the 13 tombs near Beijing.
 The layout is identical to the tomb of the first Ming emperor in Nanjing and similar to a miniature version of the Forbidden City.
 Afterwards visit the Ding Tomb, the burial site of Emperor Wanli, the 13th emperor of the Ming Dynasty, who ruled for 48 years until his death in 1620.

 Day 4: Beijing > Xi'an Morning flight to Xi'an, the ancient imperial capital of Chang'an and eastern departure point of the Silk Road.
 Upon arrival, you will be met and sightseeing is arranged for you to the infamous underground army of Terracotta Warriors.
 Six thousand intricately-carved, life-size clay statues of terracotta warriors and their horses stand in battle formation, and have been protecting the mausoleum of Emperor Qin Shi Huang, the first emperor in Chinese history, for over 2,200 years.
 In the evening you will be taken to the Tang Dynasty Palace, a leading theatre and restaurant, where dinner will be served while you watch the Tang Dynasty Show, featuring cultural music and dance performances from the Tang Dynasty.